Galleanisti: 1919

 Though not injured, Palmer and his family were shaken by the blast and their house was largely destroyed.
 The blast hurled several neighbors from their beds.
 Either Valdinoci tripped over his bomb or it went off prematurely as he was placing it on Palmer's porch.
 The police collected his remains over a two-block area.
 All of the bombs were accompanied by a flyer that read:

 War, Class war, and you were the first to wage it under the cover of the powerful institutions you call order, in the darkness of your laws.
 There will have to be bloodshed; we will not dodge; there will have to be murder: we will kill, because it is necessary; there will have to be destruction; we will destroy to rid the world of your tyrannical institutions.

 Police eventually traced a flyer accompanying the bombs to the print shop where Andrea Salsedo, a typesetter, and Roberto Elia, a compositor, were arrested.
 Salsedo was questioned intensively (some say tortured) by federal agents.
 After providing some information, he was said to have become increasingly distraught.
 He died after jumping or being pushed by his compatriot Elia out of the window in the 14th-story room where he was being held.
-Although Salsedo had admitted he was an anarchist and had printed the flyer, no other arrests for the bombings followed.
+Although Salsedo had admitted that he was an anarchist and had printed the flyer, no other arrests for the bombings followed.
 The police lacked evidence and other Galleanists refused to talk.
 Elia was deported; according to his lawyer, he turned down an offer to remain in the United States if he would deny his connection to the Galleanists, asserting that his refusal to talk "is my only title of honor".

 After Valdinoci's death, Coacci and Recchi appeared to have taken more prominent roles in the group; both were bombmakers.
 Recchi lost his left hand to a premature explosion, but kept making bombs.
 Postal workers and police also found bombs before they detonated or failed, including many of the 36 mail bombs in 1919.

 With the public and the press clamoring for action, US Attorney General Palmer and other government officials began a series of investigations.
 They used warrantless wiretaps, reviews of subscription records to radical publications, and other measures to investigate thousands of anarchists, communists, and other radicals.
 With evidence in hand and after agreement with the Immigration Department, the Justice Department arrested thousands in a series of coordinated police actions known as the "Palmer Raids" and deported several hundred of them under the Anarchist Exclusion Act.